 - Keep pets, children, and elderly indoors and away from the extreme heat of the day – typically between 11am and 4pm.

-Use these hot weather guidelines to stay safe moving your home or business and call Great Day Moving if you don’t want to endure it on your own!
+Use these hot weather guidelines to stay safe when moving in hot weather and call us if you don’t want to endure it on your own!